Innovative Course Design Seminar

 Are you interested in designing a syllabus for a course to meet the teaching challenges of today and tomorrow?
 Are you approaching the job market and looking to demonstrate how you approach teaching within your discipline by creating a syllabus to submit with your materials?
 Apply to the Innovative Course Design Seminar to explore evidence-based, inclusive, and online instructional design practices and create a learner-centered syllabus of your own design.

-In this seminar, running in four sessions over five weeks, participants apply the principles of backward design and inclusive teaching to develop context-specific learning objectives, aligned and scaffolded assessments, and a range of engaging activities that facilitate student learning across formats and contexts (in-person and online) that fit into a single course experience for students.
+In this seminar, running in four sessions, participants apply the principles of backward design and inclusive teaching to develop context-specific learning objectives, aligned and scaffolded assessments, and a range of engaging activities that facilitate student learning across formats and contexts (in-person and online) that fit into a single course experience for students.
 This seminar is presented as a learning community in which participants give and receive peer feedback on in- and out-of-class assignments as they work to develop their own innovative courses.

 Participants who attend and participate across all five weeks and complete related activities receive a letter from CTL certifying successful completion that can be referenced on CVs and other descriptions of pedagogical preparation.

 For graduate students enrolled in the Teaching Development Program (TDP), this seminar satisfies the Advanced Track seminar requirement.

 Click on the toggles below to read the session descriptions.
 Completion of on-demand (asynchronous) modules are required ahead of each session.

 Session 1: Student-Centered Course Objectives: Designing Significant Learning Experiences that Meet Students Where They Are